-Participation is a privilege afforded by the Host Affiliate Club(s) and may be extended or withdrawn by the Host Affiliate Club's Trial Committee based on suitable cause only.
-Refusal of entries shall must be reported to the ASCA Business Office by the Trial Secretary.
+Participation is a privilege afforded by the Affiliate Club(s) and may be extended or withdrawn by the Affiliate Club's Trial Committee based on suitable cause only.
+Refusal of entries must be reported to the ASCA Business Office by the Trial Secretary.
 A dog that is owned or co-owned by the judge or a member of the judge's immediate family may show in a class in which that judge is judging.
-If, however, another judge is available and agrees to replace the judge for those runs then that judge will judge those runs.
-If no other judge is available, the order of who could judge the judge's owned or co-owned dogs or its immediate family runs should be the same as specified for Emergency Judges.
 For Nationals and Finals, if however, another judge is available and agrees to replace the judge for those runs then that judge will judge those runs.
 If no other judge is available, the order of who could judge the judge's owned or co-owned dogs or its immediate family runs should be the same as specified for Emergency Judges.
-Effective June 1, 2024.